 Final ThoughtsFinal Thoughts

 Any decision to sell or rent is not one you should rush or take lightly.
 Gather all the information you can and seek advice when you need it.
 A local real estate agent can be very helpful in working out which option works best for your circumstances.
-Ultimately, it all boils down to one question: How much will you earn by selling versus the benefits of passive rental income.
+Ultimately, it all boils down to how much you will earn by selling versus the benefits of passive rental income.

-Once you have those numbers, it’s then a question of your end goals.
+Once you have those numbers, your end goals are questioned.
 Would you rather have a sizeable once-off cash payment or a source of income for the future?